There are multiple ways to pay for your education at SJCC. We can help you discover the options available to you.

 Dates and information on in-person SAP Workshops

 Students have the option to attend an online SAP workshop instead of the in-person session.
+The online workshop will be available in mid-July.

 Students not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.